atata-framework/atata.io/_includes/components/content.md

 Represents any HTML element containing content.
-Default search finds the first occurring element (if is declared in the class inherited from `TableRow`, then by column header).
+Default search finds the first occurring element (except the ones declared in a class inherited from `TableRow`, then by column header).